 Churchill hogs Canada’s polar bear glory, although not everyone has time or financial resources to hop aboard a tundra buggy.
 Enter the continent’s most comprehensive Arctic species exhibit to connect with the great animals of the north, including wolves, snowy owls, Arctic fox, moose, cougars, elk, caribou and of course, polar bears.
-Residing along a scenic walkway called The Journey to Churchill, animals live in large enclosures and stop visitors in their tracks.
+Residing along a scenic walkway called The Journey to Churchill, the animals in Assiniboine Park Zoo live in large enclosures and stop visitors in their tracks.

 Length of Trip : Full Day